Giant orbital magnetization in two-dimensional materials

 \section{Introduction}

 Magnetism at the atomic level can be understood through contributions from spin and orbital magnetic moments.
 Spin magnetization, like electric charge, is an intrinsic property of the electron and can be described in terms of a local magnetization density $\mathbf{m}(\mathbf{r})$.
 This is a well-defined field that characterizes the many-body ground state and may, for example, be calculated in the framework of density functional theory (DFT) \cite{von1972local}.
-Moreover, the response of the spin magnetization under a dynamic external field is governed by the fundamental (spin) magnetic excitations, which can be calculated from either time-dependent DFT \cite{buczek_different_2011,binci_magnons_2025,skovhus_dynamic_2021, skovhus_minority_2024,pajda_ab_2001,singh_adiabatic_2019,rousseau_efficient_2012,cao_ab_2018} or many-body perturbation theory \cite{muller_acoustic_2016, costa_nonreciprocal_2020, olsen_unified_2021}.
+Moreover, the response of the spin magnetization under a dynamic external field is governed by the fundamental (spin) magnetic excitations, which can be calculated from either many-body perturbation theory \cite{muller_acoustic_2016, costa_nonreciprocal_2020, olsen_unified_2021} or time-dependent DFT as has been applied extensively on simple bulk magnets such as Fe, Co and Ni \cite{pajda_ab_2001,buczek_different_2011,rousseau_efficient_2012,cao_ab_2018,singh_adiabatic_2019,skovhus_dynamic_2021} or more complicated crystals such as bulk NiO and MnO \cite{binci_magnons_2025} and monolayer Fe$_3$GeTe$_2$ \cite{skovhus_minority_2024}.
 The magnetization density is typically localized in the vicinity of atoms and the dynamics may often be accurately approximated by a simple site-based model with inter-site interactions calculated from first principles.
 Such models are routinely used to predict magnon energies as well as critical temperatures for magnetic order and provide a rather direct link to inelastic neutron scattering experiments, which are typically interpreted in terms of site-based models.